El Nino's end offers ray of hope for the distillate market: Kemp

 The global economic outlook has darkened and the risks of recession in the United States and elsewhere appear to have increased, which would be a major blow for refiners.

-However, if the U.S. and global economies can avoid a recession, the weather should at least be more favorable for distillate consumption in 2016 than it was in 2015.
+However, if the U.S. and global economies can avoid a recession, the weather should at least be more favourable for distillate consumption in 2016 than it was in 2015.

 El Nino is only one of several atmospheric and oceanic circulations which influence winter weather patterns across the United States (“Warm winter ahead?
 Polar vortex says maybe not”, Reuters, Nov 2015).